fd-col/fd-col.github.io/_posts/2023-03-01-Unity IVR emergency drills.md

 ### Step 0
 Getting used to Unity editor by implementing basic features inside a 3D Unity game (take a look at [Lego Microgame](https://learn.unity.com/project/lego-template)).

 ![Unity](/assets/img/unity.png)

 ### Step 1
 Create a new project in order to update the fires visual effects ([VFX](https://unity.com/visual-effect-graph)) and the smokes particle systems.
 The more realistc they are, the more engaging the emergency drills will be.
-In order to achieve this results, I used the Universal Render Pipeline implemented by Unity.
+In order to achieve this results, I used the Universal Render Pipeline implemented (URP) by Unity.

 ![URP first project](/assets/img/test_URP_fire_flood.png)

 ## Chapter 2

 ### Step 2
-Inject the previous VFX and particle systems created inside the [Mid Coast Hospital](https://www.midcoasthealth.com/) project, as well as made a few general changes, like the merge of repeated code and the set-up of game objects in the Unity Editor.
+Inject the previous VFX and particle systems created inside the [Mid Coast Hospital](https://www.midcoasthealth.com/) project, as well as made a few general changes, like the merge of repeated code and the set\-up of game objects in the Unity Editor.
 In addition, some MidCoast hospital design details had been updated to enhance the simulation realism.

 ![hospital esterno](/assets/img/mid-coast-hospital.png)